 Gold Panning

-There are 7 panning sessions throughout the day, each lasting 30 minutes.
+There are 7 scheduled panning sessions throughout the day, each lasting 45 minutes.
 The session times are 9:15 am, 10:15 am, 11:15 am, 1:00 pm, 2:00 pm, 3:00 pm and 4:00 pm.
-Tickets are only available at the site gift shop counter, first come, first served.
+Tickets are only available at the gift shop counter, first come, first served.
 Reservations cannot be accepted in advance, and session times will be sold and filled in order throughout the day.

-NOTE - Panning will not be available during periods of moderate to heavy rain or if thunder and lightning are detected.
-If thunder is detected, panning will close for 30 minutes and then reassessed for opening.
+*Please note panning will not be available during periods of moderate to heavy rain or if thunder and lightning are detected.
+If thunder is detected, panning will close for 30 minutes and then be reassessed for opening.
 Panning may remain open during periods of light rain, pending staff approval.
-Panning will close whenever the heat index reaches above 105 degrees for the safety of staff and visitors.
+Panning will close whenever the heat index reaches 105 degrees for the safety of staff and visitors*

 Facilities